 6. Fashion Statement

-Consider Audery Hepburn, or even Thelma and Louise, certainly a scarf is a must if you own a convertible.
+Consider Audery Hepburn, or even the film Thelma and Louise, certainly a scarf is a must if you own a convertible.
 Besides looking great, it keeps the hair out of your eyes.
-I personally prefer scarves over jewellery, not just for making a statement (or even an understatement) but because of the ability to compliment or enhance my clothes.
+I personally prefer scarves over jewellery, not just for making a statement (or even an understatement) but because of the versatility and ability to compliment or enhance my clothes.
 A favourite is an all black outfit, or LBD, and a bright dramatic statement scarf.
 It’s not only an easy way to dress up an outfit, but can also help start conversations.

 7. Feel French

 You may not wish to feel French, but if you love a French silk scarf then it is likely you love, at least the idea of, France.
 There truly is something about wearing a silk scarf that makes one feel, just that little bit more, French.
+A little more chic.
 The style, the feel, the drape, that ‘je ne sais quoi’ (I don’t know what) that just lifts the spirit.

 I love this one.
-A silk scarf not only weighs almost nothing (most of ours are under 50 grams) but can also fold into almost nothing, well at the very least, a pocket.
+A silk scarf not only weighs almost nothing (most of ours are under 50 grams) but can also fold into almost nothing.
+Well at the very least, a pocket.
 Tuck one in a coat pocket, a hand bag, or simply wear around your neck or head.
 No hands needed to carry it.
-There’s no reason to be with out, and more than one reason to be with…
+There’s no reason to be without, and more than one reason to be with…

 We know it protects the hair on a windy day (or in that convertible), but it also can protect against the sun, rain and snow, as well as cold and heat.
 Depending how and where you wear it, it can keep you warm or cool.
 Because silk is a natural material, like wool it has insulating properties.
 But unlike wool, if it gets wet, it dries amazingly quickly.